Skip to content

 1. Inflation is rising

 That amount of money clearly cannot be pumped into the world economy, year after year, without having damaging inflationary consequences.
-Central banks are extremely motivated to withdraw this stimulus before that inflation threat takes hold.
-As we have explained elsewhere, central banks see the current inflation spike as largely temporary in nature, due to supply bottlenecks, but they are keeping a close watch.
+Central banks are extremely motivated to withdraw this stimulus before that inflation threat takes hold, seeing the current inflation spike brought about by supply bottlenecks as largely temporary in nature.
+However, they are keeping a close watch.

 2. The cost of money has been low for a (very) long time